kheehing/AI-ML-challenge/README.md

 sklearn: Not Installed

 ### Experimented with running Tensorflow on GPU
 I have tried to run the project on the GPU instead but there seems to be error which I could not debug when running the code so i abandoned this approach.
+Below is how i setup the environment:

 Environment / Library Versions:
 Python 3.10